naturalis/nba-docs/content/introduction/index.md

 ## Access
 * **REST**: The NBA offers a number of RESTful services that can be directly queried.
 Most services return JSON content.
-A summary of available endpoints and data models present in the NBA can be found here [Link: REST endpoints API reference].
+A summary of available endpoints and data models present in the NBA can be found {{<swagger-ui-link text="here">}}.

 * **API clients:** To provide easy programmatic access to the NBA, we are currently developing clients for several programming languages.
 We currently offer the following clients: